jacksund/simmate/docs/getting_started/use_a_cloud_database/private_vs_collab.md

     sslmode: require
 ```

-That's it!
+That's all!
 When you run a new workflow, results will be saved to this cloud database instead of your local file.

 !!! danger
-    If you lab uses postgres, make sure you have extra database dependencies installed.
-For postgres, run the command:
+    If your lab uses postgres, ensure you have the necessary database dependencies installed.
+For postgres, execute the command:
     ``` shell
     conda install -n my_env -c conda-forge psycopg2
     ```

-!!! tip
-    If you would like to share the database with anyone or any other computer, just share this connection file with them.

 -------------------------------------------------------------------------------